imprity/Stollen/README.md

     dog
 |]
 ```
-In this case first line cat starts with 4 spaces.
+In this case first line 'cat' starts with 4 spaces.
 Stollen notices this and removes following lines 4 spaces.

-But what about cases where you want to start the text with tab or spaces?
+But what about the cases where you want to start the text with tab or spaces?

-In those cases, you can start your text with `|` and then insert whitespaces.
+In these cases, you can start your text with `|` and then insert whitespaces.

 ```
 {|div}[